Yaxhveer/wayback-discover-diff-go/README.md

 - Checks the status of a running SimHash job.
 - **Returns:**
   - `{ "status": "pending", "job_id": "XXYYZZ", "info": "X out of Y captures have been processed" }`

 ---

+## Key Features

+1. **Efficient Job Management:**
+    - Replaces Celery with Goroutines for concurrent task processing.
+    - Ensures minimal overhead using Go's native concurrency model.

+2. **Robust Error Handling:**
+    - Implements retries with exponential backoff in case of connection errors.
+    - Uses a pool of 20 workers to prevent connection refusal issues.

+3. **Accurate SimHash Calculation:**
+    - Golang-based implementation of SimHash for deduplication and similarity analysis.

+4. **Logging:**
+    - Detailed logs are generated for tracking progress and diagnosing issues.

+---